Chantal Vallée

 In 2018, the University of Windsor granted Chantal Vallée a sabbatical, during which she assumed the dual roles of general manager and head coach for the Hamilton Honey Badgers a men's professional basketball team competing in the Canadian Elite Basketball League.
 This groundbreaking appointment made Vallée the first woman to hold both positions simultaneously for a men's professional basketball team.
 As the general manager, her responsibility was to construct the franchise from its foundation.
 As the GM Vallée reached success with the franchise by signing players with NBA affiliation and experience, such as Xavier Rathan Mayes, who had played for the Memphis Grizzlies, Ricky Tarrant Jr., Demetrius Denzel Dyson, and Keanau Post who played in the NBA G-League.
 As head coach, she led the team to the league's national championship final in her first season, achieving a remarkable upset over the top-ranked Niagara River Lions in the playoffs semifinal.
 Vallée was offered a contract extension from Honey Badgers president John Lashway, but discussion with the University of Windsor made this possibility uncertain with regards to a format that would allow her to remain with the Honey Badgers through an extended sabbatical from Windsor, or by fulfilling both coaching duties.

 Following her successful one-year secondment by the University of Windsor, she returned to her position at Windsor.

 Vallée embarked on her coaching career by leading a men's AAA level high school program in Quebec that finished fourth-place finish in the province.
 Subsequently, she assumed the role of head coach for the women's basketball program at Vanier College.

 Vallée has dedicated multiple seasons to serving as an assistant coach for the Canadian Development and Junior National women's teams.
 She has also contributed her expertise as an assistant coach at McGill University for two seasons and the University of British Columbia for one season.

 Coaching career

 University of Windsor as Head Coach

 Chantal Vallée presently serves as the head coach of the Windsor Lancers women's basketball program.
 On March 20, 2011, Vallée led the Windsor Lancers women's basketball team to their first-ever Canadian University Championship, marking a historic milestone.
-Following that triumph, the team went on to secure five consecutive national titles, tying the record for the most consecutive victories in women's basketball also reached by Laurentian University from 1975–1979.
+Following that triumph, the team went on to secure five consecutive national titles, tying the record for the most consecutive victories in women's basketball also reached by Laurentian University from 1975 to 1979.

-During the 2012–13 season, Vallée's team achieved an exceptional feat by attaining a flawless 21-0 record, as the Windsor Lancers became the first team in the history of OUA women's basketball to remain undefeated since the league implemented its expanded schedule.
+During the 2012–13 season, Vallée's team achieved an exceptional feat by attaining a flawless 21–0 record, as the Windsor Lancers became the first team in the history of OUA women's basketball to remain undefeated since the league implemented its expanded schedule.